 When Do Burglars Smash Windows?

-Burglars always look for easy targets with low risk-reward ratio.
+Burglars always look for easy targets with a low risk-reward ratio.
 In practice, this means that they prefer less risky targets where it is relatively easy to get into over secured homes with more valuables.

 As a first step, burglars will check if you left any door or window (first and second-floor) unlocked.
 Next, they will inspect the locks and check if there is any security system installed.